 AI Trend 1: Agentic AI and Autonomous Workflows

-Over the past few years, we at Uptech have helped many small to mid-sized businesses build custom AI tools and modernize their workflows with AI.
-But what’s coming in 2025 changes the game.
+Over the past few years, we at Uptech have helped many small to mid-sized businesses build custom AI tools and modernize their workflows using this technology.
+But what started in 2025 carries into 2026 and keeps pushing things forward.

-Agentic AI is not just another buzzword; it’s a big step forward.
-These are AI systems that don’t wait for your next prompt.
+Agentic AI encompasses AI systems that don’t wait for your next prompt.
 They act with a goal in mind, carry out tasks independently, and make decisions on the fly.

 Unlike traditional chatbots or smart assistants, AI agents can break a complex task into smaller steps, choose the best way to execute each one, and adjust if things change along the way.
 Think of them less like calculators and more like junior employees who take initiative.
 With some limits, of course.